logzio/logz-docs/_source/user-guide/accounts/manage-the-cloud-siem-account.md

 Fill in the form:

 1. **Name** (or rename) the account.
-2. **Enable Cloud SIEM on these accounts** - Select the log accounts to be monitored.
+2. **Enable Cloud SIEM on these accounts** - Select the log accounts to be secured.
 You'll be giving the security account **read permissions** so it can monitor and enrich the logs.

     Logs are not shipped directly to your Cloud SIEM accounts.
 Instead, you'll grant read-access to log accounts you want a security account to monitor.